StevenHVu/System-Administration-Final-Project/README.md

 ## AWS Key Pair
 In order to connect to the server, you will be needing a key pair.
 To create a key pair, go to the AWS dashboard, and search for "key pairs" in the search bar.
 Check to make sure you're in the create region (us-east-1) and click "Create key pair", name the key pair "minecraft", and have its format be `.pem`.

-# Setting environment variables
-Should the user set environment variables or configure anything?

-# Diagram of pipeline procedure
-Diagram of the major steps in the pipeline.

 # Important commands
 List of commands to run, with explanations.